PasniciucAdrian/GoIT-Course/Exercise08/README.md

 - [Homework 8 – Requirements](Requirements%20for%20Homework%208.pdf)
   Specifies the task to create 5 test cases in **Qase** and 5 bug reports in **Jira**, using examples from previous homework exercises.

-# Exercise 08 – Functional and UI Testing in Qase

-This repository documents the test cases created for Homework 8 of the GoIT Manual Testing course.
-The tests are designed and managed using [Qase.io](https://qase.io), focusing on both functional and UI aspects of the assigned application.

 ## Objective

 The goal of this exercise was to verify the functionality and behavior of an online educational coding platform through five distinct test cases.
 Each test was developed based on the detailed requirements outlined in the assignment PDF.